Jan-Hoc/PySysLoadBench/README.md

 - Since garbage collection is called before any run of `benchmark`, ensure you delete unused variables in `setup` and `prerun` to profit from more accurate measurements of RAM
 - Beware that maybe due to caching the first round might take longer than the following.
 Keep this in mind when deciding to use warmup rounds or not
 - Run the benchmark for multiple rounds to average out potential inconsistencies
+- Make sure the benchmarked function doesn't complete too quickly, since otherwhise due to the sampling interval, the system metrics will be inaccurate

 ## Examples
 ### Run Class